Animesh2102/Animesh2102/README.md

 ### Hi, I'm Animesh 👋

-M.Tech (CSE) student at NIT Delhi.
+M.Tech (CSE) student.
 I like building full-stack projects and tinkering with deep learning / data science on the side.

 - 🌐 [Portfolio]()
 - 💼 [LinkedIn](https://www.linkedin.com/in/animesh-kumar-95a78b265)